muhammedimtiyaz/the-end-of-snake/ProductionREADME.md

 # The End of Snake

 The End of Snake is a puzzle platformer built with Vanilla JavaScript and Canvas.
-This game was inspired by Sean Chowdhury’s [Hawk and the Minnow project](https://github.com/seanchowdhury/hawk-and-the-minnow).

 [Play it here!](http://muhammed-imtiyaz.com/the-end-of-snake/)